 - The Site and Survey drop down boxes provide the simplest means of selecting the data.

 - Finally, you can sort the table.
-Once again, hover the mouse over the column name, and then click on the little triangle symbol that appears.
-Sort a column in ascending or descending order.
+See the column names along the top of the table; click on a column name to sort the data by that field.
+A little triangle symbol appears beside the name.
+Click again to swap between ascending or descending order.
 Only a single column can be sorted at a time.

 The site/survey selection, filters and sorting you have setup on the table will all be used when generating the PDF, CAD and Excel reports.